 Sandra Stewart | September 14, 2020

 The ceaseless pandemic.
 Impending high-stakes elections.
 Racial justice protests.
 Apocalyptic fires.
 A record hurricane season.
-It’s no secret which stories are dominating the media, but we wondered about the relative coverage of these topics, and which aspects of climate change and the racial justice movement are rising to the top.
+It’s no secret which stories are dominating media trends, but we wondered about the relative coverage of these topics, and which aspects of climate change and the racial justice movement are rising to the top.

 To gain insight into those questions, we ran several sets of keywords through Muck Rack’s Trends research tool, which lets us track the volume of coverage containing those terms over time.
 Here’s what we found.